codefellows-seattle-javascript-401n6/06-tcp-servers/lab-rafael/README.md

 # Simple TCP chatroom

+** Author: ** Rafael Malave

-Clients can to connect to the chatroom through the use of telnet.
+Clients can connect to the chatroom through the use of telnet.
 Clients can also run special commands to exit the chatroom, list all users, reset their nickname, and send direct messages.

 ## commands